BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 If :prop:`position` is not already specified with priority 1, positions the *base* of the object uniformly at random in the given `Region`, offset by :prop:`contactTolerance` (to avoid a collision).
 The base of the object is determined by adding the object's :prop:`baseOffset` to its :prop:`position`.

+Note that while :specifier:`on` can be used with `Region`, `Object` and `Vector`, it cannot be used with a distribution containing anything other than `Region`.
+When used with an object the base of the object being placed is placed on the target object's `onSurface` and when used with a vector the base of the object being plcaed is set to that position.

 If instead :prop:`position` has already been specified with priority 1, then its value is modified by projecting it onto the given region.
 More precisely, we find the closest point in the region along :prop:`onDirection` or its negation (by default the global Z axis), and place the base of the object at that point.